jmendiara/gitftw/CONTRIBUTING.md

 6. Try to squash your commits (optional)

-7. Make a PR to the develop branch
+7. Make a PR to the master branch

 8. Thanks a lot!